Dercetech/dt-filesystem/README.md

 # dt-filesystem
 Filesystem utils for NodeJS &amp; Trapezo

 Useful to create all missing subfolders to a given path.
+See test cases for usage.

 !!!
 Old ES5 code not yet ported to cleaner ES6+Promises.